phil-lavin/Wordpress-Twitter-Blog/README.md

 * Pass count param (200) to statuses/user_timeline when we're using a since_id rather than just when we're not
 * Implement dirty remove_wp_magic_quotes() function as Wordpress core seems to auto escape request data regardless of magic_quotes setting.
 Ew.
 * Moved tb_last_tweet_checked check above the continue to avoid unecessary excess work
+* Reinstated twitter_username as the code uses this to strip @you from the beginning of the tweet

 ### New Features ###